Deferred Action for Childhood Arrivals (DACA)

 Temporary Protected Status (TPS)

 TPS is a form of humanitarian relief granted to countries ravaged by natural disasters or war and allows citizens of those countries to remain in the U.S. until the situation improves back home.
-Countries currently designated for TPS are: El Salvador, Haiti, Honduras, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria, and Yemen.
+Countries currently designated for TPS are: Afganistan, Burma, Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria, Ukraine, Venezuela, and Yemen.

 TPS can thus be granted to an individual who is a national of a designated country, has filed for status during a specified registration period, and who has been continuously physically present in the U.S. since a designated date.